 Monitoring and Asset Management

-Monitor critical substation assets with the IEEE C57.91 thermal model for mineral oil-immersed transformers.
+Monitor and protect critical substation assets with the IEEE C57.91 and IEC 60255-149 thermal models for mineral oil-immersed transformers.
+You can use the IEC thermal element to trip a breaker or use either the IEC or the IEEE thermal elements to activate a control action or issue an alarm when the transformer is in danger of excessive insulation aging or loss of life.
 Advanced monitoring features include transformer through fault, substation battery voltage, and comprehensive breaker wear monitoring.

 Metering and Reporting

 Eliminate external recorder and metering requirements with oscillographic event reports, Sequential Events Recorder (SER) reporting, and three-phase power metering.
-Apply these tools to simplify post-fault analysis and improve your understanding of protective scheme operations.
+These tools simplify post-fault analysis and improve your understanding of protective scheme operations.

 Front-Panel One-Line Diagrams Control and Monitoring

-Select your own system bay configuration, and control as many as five breakers and 20 disconnect switches using the built-in mimic diagrams that include programmable analog quantities for readouts as shown on the high- and the low-voltage diagrams below.
+Select your own system bay configuration, and control as many as 5 breakers and 20 disconnect switches using the built-in mimic diagrams that include programmable analog quantities for readouts.

 Automation and Control

 Implement SELogic control equations with SELogic variables, timers, latch bits, and remote control elements for customizing advanced protection and control schemes.
-Use control logic to replace panel control switches, RTU-to-relay wiring, latching relays, and traditional indicating panel lights.
+Control logic can replace panel control switches, RTU-to-relay wiring, latching relays, and traditional indicating panel lights.

 Apply a TiDL-based process bus solution, where SEL-TMU devices are placed in the yard close to the primary equipment to digitize discrete I/O signals and analog data.
 SEL-TMU units exchange these data with an SEL-487E-5 TiDL relay in the control house.
 Each SEL-TMU can share data with as many as four TiDL relays, providing protection design flexibility.